 Birthplace: Mount Vernon, New York, United States of America

 #12 on The Best Emmy Hosts Eversee more on Dick Clark

-Birthplace: New York City, USA, New York, Kew Gardenssee more on Dick Van Patten
+Birthplace: Kew Gardens, New York City, New York, United States of Americasee more on Dick Van Patten